falkowich/pyise-ers/README.md

 ```

 #### Testing
-Testing has been completed on ISE v2.2.0.470
+Testing has been completed on ISE v2.2.0.470 and with python 3.5.2

 #### Get a list of identity groups
 ```python